 Let's talk about speech pathology

+Speech Pathology Australia is the national peak body for the speech pathology profession in Australia representing more than 15,000 members.
 Speech pathologists are university educated allied health professionals with expertise in the assessment and treatment of communication and/or swallowing difficulties.

 Find a speech pathologist